 The mutual funds available through TIAA-CREF, including available share classes and certain funds within a fund family, may change over time at TIAA-CREF’s discretion.

 You should consider the investment objectives, risks, charges and expenses carefully before investing.
-Please contact your financial advisor or call 877 518-9161 for a current prospectus that contains this and other information.
+Please contact your financial advisor or call 877 518-9161 for a product and fund prospectus that contains this and other information.
 Please read the prospectus carefully before investing.
 Investing involves risk, including possible loss of principal.